hesterrk/node-db-challenge/README.md

 }
 ```

 Add the remaining CRUD operations for projects and tasks.
+X

 Use `knex` to add _data seeding_ scripts for projects and tasks.
+X

 Add support for the concept of `contexts`.
 A context is something like _at home_, _at work_ or _at computer_.
 The idea is that some tasks require one or more `contexts` in order to be worked on.
 For example, the task of _file income taxes_ may require that you are _at home_, _at computer_ and _online_ so if you are _at work_ and look at the list of pending tasks you could do in your current context, filing your taxes will not be one of them.